poppenhuis (Dutch for "dollhouse") is a space for sharing collections and their 3D scans.

 I also like Scaniverse, but I exclusively use it for Gaussian splatting, and have not used its LiDAR mode.

 You can add structured metadata to your Are.na blocks by including YAML in the description.
-Everything after a

-Want to mount a 3rd party manifest?
+Want to load your collections from a 3rd party manifest?

 type Manifest = User[];